qwewrere/BEAMMASTERv3/readme.md

 ### 2. Open The setup.exe File:

 ```
 You dont need to manually install any modules.
-Just opening setup.bat will install them for you.
-If successfull the setup.bat will then open up the gui.
+Just opening setup.exe will install them for you.
+If successfull the setup.exe will then open up the gui.
 ```
 ### 3. Create A Webhook: